 Non-professional job: Doesn't usually need a degree

-Universities will often ask for an A Level (or equivalent) in French, or in a different foreign modern language.
+Universities will often ask for an A Level (or equivalent) in French.

-Always confirm the entry requirements for the particular university/course you're interested in, as they vary at each institution.
+Always confirm the grades and other requirements for the particular university/course you're interested in, as they vary at each institution.

 - BA in Modern Languages and Cultures